Providing a Fake ID or Fake Verification of Ownership of Property to a Pawnshop - Florida Statute 539.001

 - You received money from the pawnshop for the property you sold or pledged.

 These crimes can link individuals to other crimes.
 You will want to talk to an experienced attorney who can see all the chess pieces on the chess board.
 The facts surrounding the whole case can become very complex.
 Our attorneys focus on criminal matters for the South Florida area and know how to navigate the “landmines” in your path.
-Call today to schedule a free 15 minute case strategy.
+Call today to schedule a 5 minute free consultation.